-The Engineering Doctorate (EngD) is a doctoral level research and training programme equivalent in academic standing to a conventional PhD but is achieved through research which is much more industrially focused and which is designed to produce graduates who have a sound understanding of the business implications of industrial research activity.
-It is a four year programme which combines PhD-level research projects with taught courses, and students spend about 75% of their time working directly with a company.
+The Engineering Doctorate (EngD) is a doctoral level research and training programme equivalent in academic standing to a conventional PhD, but is achieved through research which is industrially focused.
+The programe is designed to produce graduates who have a sound understanding of the business implications of industrial research activity.
+It is a four year programme which combines PhD-level research with bespoke taught material.
+Students spend approx. 75% of their time working directly with, and located with, their sponsoring company.

 Industrial Doctorate Centres (IDCs) are a subset of EPSRC' Centres for Doctoral Training (CDTs).
 These user-oriented Centres provide the same training environment and features as CDTs whilst also incorporating a strong industrial focus.

-The broad training programme for EngD in Offshore Renewable Energy has been developed specifically for the IDCORE.
+The broad training programme for EngD in Offshore Renewable Energy has been developed specifically for IDCORE.

 EngD in Offshore Renewable Energy - programme regulations